biblibre/omeka-plugin-CsvImportPlus/README.md

 7. `test_collection.csv`

-    Add an item into a new collection.
+    Add two items into a new collection.
 A created collection is not removed if an error occurs during import.
-Parameters are `Mixed records`, `tabulation` as column delimiter, no enclosure and `|` as element, file and tag delimiters.
+Parameters are `tabulation` as column delimiter, no enclosure and `|` as element, file and tag delimiters.
+The identifier is "Dublin Core : Identifier".

-    This file is not compatible with the release 2.2 (no metadata for files).

 8. `test_collection_update.csv`

     Update metadata of a collection.
-Parameters are the same as in the previous file, except format.
+Parameters are the same as in the previous file.

-    This file is not compatible with the release 2.2 (no metadata for files).

 9. `test_extra_data.csv`